 Grace A. Washington has been a professional artist for 25 years and has taught art to infants, children, and adults.
 She worked with at-risk youth in building confidence and self-esteem through art; taught life drawing at a Seattle’s Cancer Lifeline and collaborated with 397 Northeast Tacoma Elementary students on a special diversity art project she wrote and taught titled “Together We Rise”.
 Tacoma Art Museum featured the project before it was permanently installed in the school’s Michael T. Washington Library.
 The library was named after Grace’s son, a former student who was killed in Afghanistan in 2008 while serving as a Sgt. in Operation Enduring Freedom for the Marine Corp.
 Grace has a degree in Child and Family Development, a certificate in computer graphics, and is a graduate of TATLab (Washington State Teaching Artist Training Lab).
 As a teacher, Grace worked with Tacoma Public Schools as a LAP (Learning Assistant Program) Reading Tutor for elementary students and later as an Emergency Substitute Teacher for kindergarten through grade 8.
 Grace later worked as an Atelierista (studio teaching art teacher), Interim Co-Assistant Director and Interim School Director at a Reggio Emilia inspired preschool in North Seattle.
 Grace’s art has been exhibited in Washington, California, Oregon, and Pennsylvania.
 Grace has been with Arts Impact since 2015, first as a Teaching Artist Mentor and currently as the Director of Programs, leading Voices from the Field and Creative Impact.

 Director of Development & Communications

-M. Louise McKay has more than 20 years of experience working with nonprofits in fundraising, marketing/communications, and organizational development, including TeamChild, The Greater Seattle Bureau of Fearless Ideas, Hedgebrook, ACT Theatre, and Literary Managers & Dramaturgs of the Americas.
+M. Louise McKay has more than 20 years of experiene working with nonprofits in fundraising, marketing/communications, and organizational development, including TeamChild, The Greater Seattle Bureau of Fearless Ideas, Hedgebrook, ACT Theatre, and Literary Managers & Dramaturgs of the Americas.
 She is a former educator, consultant, and coach with a practical and academic background in the performing arts and nonprofit management.
-She is currently learning how to keep houseplants alive (don’t worry– spouse, kids, and cats are all doing fine).
+Hobbies include marriage, parenting, and caring for a menagerie of pets.